marloncz/store-sales-forecast-r/README.md

 ### Data

 Below few examples of families based on store 001.
 The family **Beverages** and **Grocery I** are examples for high volume families.
 Here a clear seasonal pattern regarding the weekdays can be seen.
 The other two families **Magazines** and **Pet Supplies** are families with a low sales volume.
 Moreover, families with such sparse data exist in all stores.
 After 2015, the problem is much less severe.
 Therefore, only the observations from 2015 were used for modelling, which made it very easy to improve performance.
+There are also families with 0 sales for the entire history.
+These families are excluded from modeling since a naive prediction with 0 can easily be used.

 ![](03_figures/hist_examples_001.png)

-The described weekly pattern can also be

 The seasonality mentioned can be seen particularly well if the sales are aggregated by weekday.